 If you work part-time…

-Employers with defined contribution retirement plans would have to make them available to part-time workers with at least three consecutive years of 500 hours of work annually.
-In the past, part-time workers had to complete 1,000 hours of work per year to be eligible.
+Employers with defined contribution retirement plans will have to make them available to part-time workers with at least three consecutive years of 500 hours of work annually.
+Alternatively, under an old rule that remains in effect, part-time workers who complete 1,000 hours of work per year are eligible.

 Bottom line: You could open and contribute to a 401(k) even if you work as little as 10 hours a week each year.